jaredfaris/ootrain/testing/01_slide.md

 * `ShouldNotBeEmpty<T>(ICollection<T>)`
 * `ShouldBeEqual<T>(T obj)`
 * etc
-* All extention methods, should be discoverable if the namespace is added.
+* All extension methods, should be discoverable if the namespace is added.

 !SLIDE code smaller
     @@@csharp